A fox pup peers from the cat door of an abandoned shed in rural Finland.

-She sets me down to clear the leaves from a circle of stones she long ago collected from faraway places and assembled into a large sun dial.
+She sets my body down to clear the leaves from a circle of stones she long ago collected from faraway places, hidden and assembled into a large sun dial.
 This is where she’ll place my body.
 I tell her, “Take my tail.
 With it, take my stillness and quiet.
 My peace.
-Place it within your hearts.”
+Place it within your heart.”

-She feels my message and takes my tail.
+She feels my message and after sitting in the sundial circle with the red fur that once held me, she takes my tail.

 My body is food for those in the woods.